hrabizadeh/fullstackapp/README.md

 # fullstackapp
-vue.js as a frontend and node.js as backend
+vue.js as a frontend and node.js as a backend